christopherbullock/North-Carolina-Wildlife/README.md

 I created this map for the interest in applying it to wildlife species currently present and possibly present in the state of North Carolina.
 I want find a baseline using something such as White Tailed Deer which are widespread throughout the United States and apply this same system later to other species such as endangered birds of prey or bat species that are unique and nessicary for a functional natural ecosystem.
 Creation of this map is achieved by creating the map files in QGIS and Adding layers that show the original natural landscape and filtering out areas that do not meet the requisite acreage to support different animals.

+**In Conclusion**
+My overall goal for this in future uses is to show how fragmentation affects endangered species and wildlife in general.
+Over time I would develop layers for different species and show urban area changes over time.
+This information could be aggregated and used in forest management plans on a state scale to create and connect habitats for species where needed.

 **Visit the full map! https://christopherbullock.github.io/North-Carolina-Wildlife/**